 After the March 2011 earthquake and tsunami in Japan, we partnered with DoSomething.org and asked youth to take a stand.
 The Challenge: Make and mail in 100,000 paper cranes to raise money for rebuilding youth centers in Japan.
 The Bezos Family Foundation pledged to match each crane with $2 for a total of $200,000.
 The result: An astounding two million paper cranes arrived from more than 38 countries and all 50 United States—this inspired the foundation to double its gift to $400,000.
 An additional anonymous gift of $100,000 resulted in a total of $500,000 for Architecture for Humanity’s rebuilding efforts in the Tohoku region of Japan.

 Our first Challenge, in partnership with Architecture for Humanity and Global Nomads Group, called on students around the globe to raise money to rebuild schools in Haiti after the devastating earthquake on January 12, 2010.
 The Challenge: Create a team to raise money, which will be matched dollar for dollar by the Bezos Family Foundation.
 The result: 125 Teams composed of 3,400 students from nine countries helped to raise $350,000 to rebuild four schools.

 More Than a Quick Fix Fundraising Effort

 We're in this for the long run.
-Students Rebuild tackles some of the world's most difficult issues and we connect young people to the global community while they learn about the real challenges of rebuilding.
+Students Rebuild tackles some of the world's most difficult issues and connects young people to the global community while they learn about the real challenges of rebuilding.
 Through video, blogs from on-the-ground teams and interactive programs with students abroad, Challenge participants learn first-hand how we can work together to rebuild communities and change lives.
 Pick a Challenge to learn more!